lcrespom/shelp/README.md

 to the tab-completion feature of the shell, but the user can interactively filter the list of files and directories.
 A file or directory is selected by navigating with the keyboard an hitting `Enter`.

-If the selected item is a directory and `Enter` is typed with a modifier key such as `Shift`, `Alt` or `Cmd`, the contents of that directory will be displayed, letting the user navigate across the directory tree.
+If the selected item is a directory, and the mouse is clicked or `Enter` is typed while holding a modifier key such as `Shift`, `Alt` or `Cmd`, the contents of that directory will be displayed, letting the user navigate across the directory tree.

 Example directory contents in dark mode:
 ![Command history example](docs/file-search-dark.png)